CEL-lab/EdgeCascadePredictor/README.md

 ## Overview

-PowerEdgeGNN is a repository for edge-level prediction of cascading failures in power grids.
-By leveraging Graph Neural Networks (GNNs), this project identifies vulnerable edges in a power grid to improve predictive accuracy and provide actionable insights.
-The dataset is adapted to focus on edge-level tasks, with experiments comparing baseline features and advanced edge features (like edge betweenness centrality).
+PowerEdgeGNN is a comprehensive framework for edge-level prediction of cascading failures in power grids using Graph Neural Networks (GNNs).
+This project extends the PowerGraph dataset to predict edge failures through two key phases:
+1. **Baseline Experiment**: Comparison of three GNN architectures (GINE, GAT, GraphConv) with original features
+2. **Enhanced Feature Experiment**: Incorporation of network-theoretic features (edge/node centrality) to boost performance

 ## Repository Structure